vincentyu750/ADR/Additional Framework.md

 ## Consequences

-Using these technlogoies might inccur higher costs, and issues in the future.
+Using these technologies might incur higher costs, and issues in the future.
 Problems might arise when dealing with real-time data synchronization.